un4rch/openpilot_AdvExamples/docs/openpilot_blackbox_attack.md

 ```

 ## Visualization and Monitoring
 During optimization, it is crucial to visualize how the performance evolves across iterations.
 Charts showing detection confidence, adversarial distances, and other metrics can help determine if the AE is improving.
+This [python script](/attacks/generate_charts.py) creates charts of the gathered information metrics.

 ### Monitoring Metrics:
 - **Detection confidence**: How confident the system is in detecting an object.